 Security personnel is on high alert for any suspicious behavior among all patrons, including anyone who is on their phones.
 Casinos do not want pictures of sensitive areas of the establishment floating around the net, especially the cages.

 Criminals tend to use their phones or other recording devices to case an establishment, noting the CCTV placement and number of security details on the floor.
-Every piece of information gathered from a phone can show the weakness or blind-spots in a casino’s security.
+Every piece of information gathered from a phone can show the weakness or blind spots in a casino's security, allowing management to catch potential cheaters within the premises.

 Staff and security personnel also do not want to have their pictures due to privacy and safety concerns.
 Imagine being a casino dealer and you have a frustrated patron taking your picture.
 Are they going to use the photo to find where the dealer lives or look up their address to dox them?
 Concerning scenarios are understandable reasons why any casino staff does not want any phones to take a picture of them.